-As a result of specific school-related legislation (including KCSIE and National Minimum Standards of Boarding) we are also legally required to verify the medical fitness of anyone we appoint to ensure they can perform the duties of the specified position.
+As a result of specific school-related legislation (including KCSIE and National Minimum Standards of Boarding) we are also legally required to verify the medical fitness of anyone we appoint to ensure they are mentally and physically able to perform the duties of the specified position.
 Please be aware, this will take place after an offer of employment has been made, but before the appointment is confirmed.